PatrickJS/PatrickJS-starter/README.md

 * [Sublime Text](http://www.sublimetext.com/3) with [Typescript-Sublime-Plugin](https://github.com/Microsoft/Typescript-Sublime-plugin#installation)

 # Frequently asked questions
 * Why we are using traceur-runtime?
-This for the ES6 polyfills.
+  * This for the ES6 polyfills.
+* If TypeScript compiles to ES5 why do we need traceur-runtime?
+  * Angular 2 framework itself expects these ES6 features.
-* What's the current browser support for Angular 2 Alpha? as of version 2.0.0-alpha.26: Chrome (43, 44, 45), Firefox (37, 39, 40), IE 11, Safari 8, iOS 8, Android 5.1 (Chrome Mobile 39).
+* What's the current browser support for Angular 2 Alpha?
+  * As of version 2.0.0-alpha.26: Chrome (43, 44, 45), Firefox (37, 39, 40), IE 11, Safari 8, iOS 8, Android 5.1 (Chrome Mobile 39).
 * What is the `TypeScript warning "Value of type 'typeof Directive' is not callable.
 Did you mean to include 'new'?`"?
-This is an error with the typings defined in DefinitelyTyped (please ignore until it's fixed)
+  * This is an error with the typings defined in DefinitelyTyped (please ignore until it's fixed)
-* How to I use `moduleId` with `module.id` in webpack? please use `__filename` if you must use `templateUrl` and `styleUrls` rather than webpack's module system
+* How to I use `moduleId` with `module.id` in webpack?
+  * Please use `__filename` if you must use `templateUrl` and `styleUrls` rather than webpack's module system
-* Why is my service not injecting parameter correctly? please use `@Injectable()` for your service for typescript to corrrectly attach the metadata (this is a typescript beta problem)
+* Why is my service not injecting parameter correctly?
+  * Please use `@Injectable()` for your service for typescript to corrrectly attach the metadata (this is a typescript beta problem)
+* Where do I write my tests?
+  * You can write your tests anywhere you like either next to your components or in the  `test/` folder

 # Todo
 - [ ] production/development environments
 - [ ] bootstrap example
-- [ ] testing
 - [ ] e2e
 - [ ] production services examples
 - [ ] universal (isomorphic) example